 A coat/hat/pair of gloves/scarf if the weather is cold or if rain is forecast.

 A bookbag/ school bag with your reading book and reading record in it (filled in with what you have been reading at home).
-Note: reading books and reading records will be coming home ASAP - we are waiting for a delivery.

 As part of our Scrumdiddlyumptious Topic we have been tasting, evaluating, designing and then making smoothies!

 We have written some fantastic mouth-watering recipes for a variety of smoothies as well!

 We have been sketching produce from the allotment and remembering to 'Draw what we see, not what we think!'

 Items that we studied included: tomatoes, apples, courgettes, runner beans, and last but not least... an enormous marrow!
 (Week:1)

 During this week we will be making some Blackberry Muffins!
 (Planned for Week: 2)

 The National Curriculum outlines the spelling rules that children will learn in Year 3 and Year 4: